doughjoe77/hasura-ddn-docker-compose/README.md

 # Running in Kubernetes
 Still a WIP, but I'm building out a set of scripts to run on Docker Desktop's local Kubernetes instance.
 To run that script please execute the file `start-k8ts.ps1`, to destroy everything you have running in Kubernetes for this project, run the command `scorched-earth-k8ts.ps1`.
 Currently only part of the "datasource" comes up and is inaccessible locally at the moment (still a work-in-progress).

-# Using Hasura 2.0 to develop for Hasura DDN
-While Hasura 2.0 has a robust UI for development (adding connectors, database objects, authorization, actions, remote schemas, etc.); Hasura DDN **ONLY** has an option for using YAML files to do the same type of work, additionally DDN has a VS Code plug-in.
-Due to that, this project loads both Hasura 2.0 AND Hasura DDN and in the future will allow you to develop in 2.0 for DDN by exporting the 2.0 YAML files and converting them to DDN compliant YAML files.
-The following scripts are used to make this happen leveraging the Hasura 2.0 CLI:
-- `.\hasura20\load-metadata.ps1` - script will load 2.0 metadata contained in the `./hasura20/metadata` directory into the Hasura 2.0 instance running locally at http://localhost:8080, if you are running the project for the first time and want to load the Hasura 2.0 instance with metadata, run this command ***AFTER*** running `.\start.ps1`
-- `.\hasura20\export-metadata.ps1` - script exports the current 2.0 metadata into a YAML files structure found under ./hasura20/metadata
-- `.\hasura20\convert20-to-ddn.ps1` - script will take the 2.0 metadata and convert it to Hasura DDN metadata where the feature parity is a one-to-one match; ***THIS IS A Work-in-progress currently***
-- `.\hasura20\convertddn-to-20.ps1` - script will take the ddn metadata and convert it to Hasura 2.0 metadata where the feature parity is a one-to-one match; ***THIS IS A Work-in-progress currently***
 -->

 # Training and Informational Links
 - [Local Development Examples with different DBs](https://github.com/hasura/ddn-examples/blob/main/README.md)
 - [DDN CLI Installation](https://hasura.io/docs/3.0/reference/cli/installation/) - **REQUIRED** for Hasura DDV Development